inbzar/docs/apps/docs/content/user-guide/google-analytics/index.md

 ---
 sidebar_position: 1
-description: 'Integrate Google Analytics'
+description: 'In this guide you will learn how to integrate Google Analytics for your store front'
 ---

-# Config
+# Google Analytics Config

 In this document, you’ll get an overview of the Google Analytics and how to configure it for your store front.